-(A) U.K. stores that have been permanently closed or disposed of in a financial period (the "current financial period") are excluded for the purposes (i) the like-for-like calculation for the current financial period and the comparative period that immediately precedes such financial period (the "prior comparative period"), from the current financial period and prior comparative financial period the and (ii) like-for-like calculation for the current financial period and the comparative period that immediately follows the current financial period (the "following period"). comparative from the current financial period:
+(A) U.K. stores that have been permanently closed disposed of in a financial "current period (the financial period") excluded for the purposes (i) the like-for-like calculation for the current financial period and the comparative period that immediately precedes such financial period (the "prior period"), comparative from the current financial period and prior comparative financial period and (ii) the like-for-like calculation for the current financial period and the comparative period that immediately follows the current financial period (the "following comparative

-- (B) U.K. stores that have been temporarily closed undergo refurbishments in a current financial period are excluded for the purposes of the like-for-like calculation for the current financial period and either prior comparative period or the following comparative period, applicable, for the duration of closure in the current financial period, as well as the comparative duration in the prior comparative period or the following comparative period, as applicable; - (C) U.K. stores that have been temporarily closed for expansion or that have been relocated in a current period financial excluded for the purposes (i) the like-for-like calculation for the current financial period and the prior comparative period, from the current financial and prior period the comparative financial period and (ii) the like-for-like calculation for the current financial period following and the comparative period, for the period in which the expansion or relocation is carried out in the current financial period as well as the comparative duration in the following comparative period; and

-(D) U.K. stores that have been opened or acquired in a current financial period but which have not been trading continuously from the same selling space for at least one year are excluded for the purposes like-for-like the (i) calculation for the current financial period and the prior comparative period, from the current financial period and the prior comparative financial period and (ii) the like-for-like calculation for the current financial period following the comparative period, for the portion of the current financial period prior to the store having been opened or acquired, as well as the comparative duration in the following comparative period.
+- period"), from the current financial period; - (B) U.K. stores that have been temporarily closed undergo refurbishments in a current financial period are excluded for the purposes of the like-for-like calculation for the current financial period and either prior comparative period or the following comparative period, applicable, for the duration of closure in the current financial period, as well as the comparative duration in the prior comparative period or the following comparative period, applicable; - (C) U.K. stores that have been temporarily closed for expansion or that have been relocated in a current period financial excluded for the purposes (i) the like-for-like calculation for the current financial period and the prior comparative period, from the current financial period and the prior comparative financial (ii) the period and like-for-like calculation for the current financial period the following and comparative period, for the period in which expansion or relocation is carried out in the current financial period as well as the comparative duration in the following comparative period; and - (D) U.K. stores that have been opened or acquired in a current financial period but which have not been trading continuously from the same selling space for at least one year are excluded for the purposes of (i) the like-for-like calculation for the current financial period and the prior comparative period, from the current financial period and the prior financial comparative period (ii) the and like-for-like calculation for the current financial period and the following comparative period, for the portion of the current financial period prior to the store having been opened or acquired, as well as the comparative duration in the following comparative period.